-6. CASHFLOW AND LIQUIDITY REVIEW
+7. CASHFLOW AND LIQUIDITY REVIEW

-As of January 31, 2024, the Company had \$15.3 million in cash and cash equivalents and working capital of \$15.1 million and as of April 30, 2023, the Company had \$11.5 million in cash and cash equivalents and working capital of \$11.0 million.
+As of April 30, 2024, the Company had \$11.3 million in cash and cash equivalents and working capital of \$13.2 million and as of April 30, 2023, the Company had \$11.5 million in cash and cash equivalents and working capital of \$11.0 million.
+The Company held cash and cash equivalents which were primarily comprised of cash held with reputable financial institutions and are invested in highly liquid short-term investments with maturities of two months or less.